mobify/workshop--adaptivejs-site-1x/README.md

     Save the `_components.scss` components list file and close it.

-6. In the editor, in the `` folder, create a new `_shipping-banner.scss` component SCSS file with the following styles:
+6. In the editor, in the `assets/styles/components` folder, create a new `_shipping-banner.scss` shipping banner component SCSS file with the following styles:

     ```SCSS
     // Shipping Banner